Thousands Stranded in Bangladesh Ahead of Sweeping Covid Lockdown

 Large columns of people were seen walking on the main roads early Monday.
 Workplaces will be shut from Wednesday.

-Bicycle rickshaws were allowed to operate in a last minute government concession late Sunday, but prices had soared to unaffordable levels, commuters said.
+Bicycle rickshaws were allowed to operate in a last-minute government concession late Sunday, but prices soared to unaffordable levels, commuters said.

 Restrictions on activities and movement were imposed across Bangladesh in mid-April as cases and deaths jumped to their highest levels since the start of the pandemic.